HUGHES SPRUCE GOOSE

 Our beautiful Spruce Goose model airplane flew several times over two days in the Long Beach Harbor.
 The first test flight took place at 3:08pm on the afternoon of Sunday November 23, 2003.

 On the actual filming day, November 24, 2003, the airplane was loaded onto a barge and moved into a location that put it south of the Queen Mary and very close to the original "geodesic" hanger built by Howard Hughes to store the Spruce Goose.
 Several vintage Navy boats were moved into a position that would align them with the camera and the model's anticipated flight path.
 The Aero Telemetry H-4 Hercules model made several breath-taking flights that day.
 It was to become the world's largest electric powered radio control flying boat ever flown.
-A record which still stand to this day.
+A record which still stands to this day.

-Part of the crew launched and recovered the huge model from a floating barge, while the flight crew were positioned on a vintage World War II US Navy Patrol boat that was moving at about 20 knots.
+Part of the crew launched and recovered the huge model from a floating barge, while the pilot and flight crew were positioned on a vintage World War II US Navy Patrol boat that was moving at about 20 knots.